drzwave/GeographicLocationCC/README.md

 - I2C Interface:
     - Click on the .slcp file - select the Software Components tab - enter I2CSPM into the seach bar
         - Click on Platform->Driver->I2C->I2CSPM and Install it
-        - Name the component QWIIC
+        - Name the component GPS
         - Click on Configure
         - Reference clock frequency=0 (default), Speed mode=Fast mode (400kbit/s),
             - Selected Module=I2C0 (or I2C1),
             - Select the IOs which for ZRAD are SCL=PB00, SDA=PB02
-        - Sometimes SSv5 does not properly configure the GPIOs - click on Source
-        - Comment out the #warning
-        - Uncomment the QWIIC_PERIPHERAL to be I2C0 (or I2C1)
-        - Uncomment the PORT and PIN lines and set them to the correct GPIOs for both SCL and SDA
         - The project should build OK - the I2C peripheral will be automatically initialized
         - The I2CSPM_Transfer() function is then used to send/receive data over the I2C bus
-    - Follow the instructions in GPS module file (XA1110.c) to install the code into app.c
+    - Follow the instructions in GPS module file (SAM\_M8Q.c) to install the code into app.c

 # Adding Geographic Location CC V2 without hardware